madskristensen/Packman/README.md

 - Only installs the files you need and nothing else
 - Great Visual Studio integration
 - Is based on existing CDN infrastructure
+- Can use JsDelivr and Cdnjs as pacakge catalogs

 ### Installing a package
 Right-click any folder in your projet and hit